CptConstantine/RoleByPost/README.md

 - `/scene clear`
   (GM only) Clear all NPCs from the current active scene.

+- `/scene pin`
+  (GM only) Pin the current scene to the channel for easy reference.
+The pin automatically updates when scenes change.

+- `/scene off`
+  (GM only) Disable scene pinning and remove all pinned scene messages.

 ### Initiative

 - `/initiative start [type] [scene]`